Go Ad-Free

 This is not the first study to suggest that the gut microbiome might influence cognitive function.
 Here is a report on an earlier study conducted in mice.
 We’ll look forward to further research with human volunteers.

-Lactobacillus and Memory:
+Lactobacillus and Memory

-A group of researchers set out to determine if they could improve the memories of mice by giving them Lactobacillus probiotics (Microbiome, April 17, 2020).
+One common type of microbe, Lactobacillus, becomes more common with aging, but was not associated with cognitive impairment in the mouse research we described above.
+Several years ago, a group of researchers set out to determine if they could improve the memories of mice by giving them Lactobacillus probiotics (Microbiome, April 17, 2020).

-They introduce their study this way:
+They introduced their study this way:

 “Specific members of the gut microbiome have been linked to host health and behavior.
 Intriguingly, probiotics comprised of different Lactobacillus and/or Bifidobacterium strains have been shown to impact behavior in mice, including reduction of symptoms linked to anxiety and improvement of memory.”

-What They Discovered:
+What They Discovered

 Some mice, like some people, have very good memories.
 And some mice, like some people, have crappy memories.
 In this research, the investigators found that the mice with more Lactobacillus in their digestive tracts performed better on memory tests.